Louisiana First-Time Home Buyer: 2023 Programs and Grants

 Buying a home in Louisiana’s major cities

 As you’d expect, New Orleans has the most expensive homes out of Louisiana’s three biggest cities.
-Shreveport’s median home prices are about half of those in the Big Easy.
+Shreveport’s median home prices are about half those in the Big Easy.
 Baton Rouge came between the other two for both home prices and home price inflation.

 New Orleans first-time home buyers